 Glyphosate is an herbicide that's made many headlines for causing both legal and health crises nationwide.
-Roundup is a brand name version of a glyphosate-based herbicide produced by Monsanto, and although it's the most commonly used herbicide, many are left wondering what’s safe and what’s not when it comes to glyphosate with its long history of controversies.
+Roundup is a brand name version of a glyphosate-based herbicide produced by Bayer (formerly Monsanto).
+And although it's the most commonly used herbicide, many are left wondering what’s safe and what’s not when it comes to glyphosate with its long history of controversies.

 Is Roundup safe to use in a vegetable garden?
 Here's what gardeners and farmers alike should know beforehand.

 What is Roundup?

 Roundup is the brand name of an herbicide, the main ingredient of which is isopropylamine salt of glyphosate.
 It's been used as a weed and poison ivy killer since it was first introduced in 1974.